ipld/ipld/glossary.md

 so it's possible to serialize Selectors in any [Codec](#codec) you want, and it's also possible to inspect (and transform!)
 Selector documents using standard [Data Model](#data-model) tools.

+### Substrate

+"Substrate" is a vocabulary term relating to [ADLs](#adl) -- it refers to the data "inside" them, as contrasted with the "synthesized view" of the data, which is the node that the ADL presents itself as.
+(The substrate may also sometimes colloquially be called "content data" or "encoded form" or other terms.)

+For example, in a HAMT, the forest of [nodes](#node) and [blocks](#block) that make up the sharding structure are all considered the "substrate" data; while the map node the HAMT presents as is the "synthesized view".

 #### Traversal

 Traversal is the act of walking across the [Data Model](#data-model).